-We’ve said it before, and we’ll say it again—no matter how healthy you eat, or what kind of diet you follow, all of us are lacking in certain essential nutrients.
-Food gives you a lot—both nutrients-wise, and deliciousness-wise.
-But supplementing with a good vitamin is still a must-do—especially for alternative diets like veganism, where there aren’t a lot of plant-based sources for certain nutrients our bodies need.
+We’ve said it before, and we’ll say it again—no matter how healthy you eat, or what kind of diet you follow, you may be lacking in certain key nutrients.
+We probably don’t need to remind you that food gives us a lot—nutrients-wise, and (of course) deliciousness-wise.
+But supplementing with a quality multivitamin is still a good idea.
+And that’s especially true for alternative diets like veganism, where there aren’t always a lot of plant-based sources for certain nutrients our bodies need.*

-In cases like B12, a vegan multivitamin can give you a bioidentical version of the nutrient.
-“Bioidentical” means that a version made in a lab is molecularly identical to the same nutrient found in nature.
-So, with something like vitamin B12, the bioidentical version used in a vegan vitamin can deliver exactly what you need—minus the animal source.
-Good news, right?
+In cases like B12, a high-quality vegan multivitamin can give you a bioidentical version of the nutrient.
+“Bioidentical” means that a version made in a lab is molecularly similar to the form found in nature.
+So, with something like vitamin B12, the bioidentical version used in a vegan multivitamin can help support nutrient needs—minus the animal source.
+That's what we use in Essential for Women, Essential for Men, Essential Prenatal, and the rest of our multivitamin lineup.
+Good news, right?*